Workers’ Compensation for a Work Injury on the Gold Coast

 If you’ve suffered an injury due to a work accident or have been diagnosed with a condition or illness because of work-related circumstances, Attwood Marshall Lawyers has a team of workers’ compensation lawyers ready to help you submit your claim.
-Declaring workers’ compensation with Attwood Marshall Lawyers by your side is a hassle-free, straightforward process and we aim to take the stress out of the situation for you.
-We take care of all steps for you, allowing you to focus on more important matters – like recovery.
+Claiming workers’ compensation with Attwood Marshall Lawyers by your side is a hassle-free, straightforward process and we aim to take the stress out of the situation for you.
+We take care of all the steps for you, allowing you to focus on more important matters – like your recovery.

-By opting for a Workcover claim, you may be eligible for wages, rehabilitation, medical treatment and support, common law damages and compensation.
+By making a WorkCover claim, you may be eligible to receive compensation for wages, rehabilitation, medical treatment and support, and common law damages.

-Our model is built on a No Win, No Fee basis, meaning you are only required to pay for our services if you obtain a settlement or compensation.
+Our service is built on a No Win, No Fee model, meaning you are only required to pay for our services if you obtain a settlement or compensation.
 If your claim is not successful, we’ll waive all fees.

 Contact us today for a free, no-obligation consultation to understand what compensation you may be eligible to claim.
-You can also meet you at one of our offices across the Gold Coast at Robina Town Centre, Coolangatta or just across the QLD-NSW border at Kingscliff.
+You can also meet with our team at one of our conveniently located offices across the Gold Coast at Robina Town Centre, Coolangatta or just across the QLD-NSW border at Kingscliff.

 Time limits apply when making a workers’ compensation claim, so it is important to act quickly.
 Get in touch with us today.

 Gold Coast Workers Compensation Claims – Frequently Asked Questions (FAQs)